RajanCP/NOL-002-TS-Game/README.md

 ## How it Works

 Type in sentences as you race against the clock, view your accuracy % change dynamically as you progress.
-Any mistakes will trigger a red border around the input area, try fix it if possible!
-Each character is checked individually so be careful, one typo can cause trouble.
-The time starts on your first keystroke, once the timer runs out, click the button to try again!
+The time starts on your first keystroke and ends once it reaches zero (or when you win!).

+Up the difficulty to challenge yourself (Easy, Medium & Hard)

+Try to type the sentences accurately and swiftly before the time runs out!

 ## Prerequisites